pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 **Flexible event store** — flexible persistence of domain events.
 Combines an event mapper and an event recorder in ways that can be easily extended.
-Mapper uses a transcoder that can be easily extended to support custom model object types.
+Mapper uses a transcoder that can be easily substituted or extended to support custom model object types.
 Recorders supporting different databases can be easily substituted and configured with environment variables.

-**Domain models and applications** — base classes for domain model aggregates and applications.
+**Domain models and applications** — base classes for event-sourced domain models and applications.
 Suggests how to structure an event-sourced application.
+This library supports event-sourced aggregates and dynamic consistency boundaries.

 **Application-level encryption and compression** — encrypts and decrypts events inside the application.
 This means data will be encrypted in transit across a network ("on the wire")